Manage Enterprise 2.0 Accounts

-You cannot delete a role from a user via the API.
+You can’t delete a role from a user via the API.
 Save actions override default behavior.
 Otherwise, permissions sets and permissions are additive and don't overwrite previous assignments.
 You can use one call to update permission sets and roles and another call to handle the deletions to make sure all permission sets and permissions are set correctly.

 Triggered sends to data extensions in an Enterprise 2.0 account updates subscriber status information for only the business unit that generated the triggered send.
 Any change of status to held, bounced, or unsubscribe applies to that subscriber in that business unit only and does not affect sends from other business units.

-Marketing Cloud displays the status of the subscriber on the all subscriber list based on the status of that subscriber in the Enterprise 2.0 administrative account.
+Marketing Cloud Engagement displays the status of the subscriber on the all subscriber list based on the status of that subscriber in the Enterprise 2.0 administrative account.
 Changes at the business unit level don't reflect in that status.
 Ensure that you retrieve the status of a subscriber from the specific business unit for the most accurate information.